 The New York branch was created in 1964.
 Currently, the Urasenke Chanoyu Center is located in an 130 year old landmark building, which originally was constructed as a carriage house.
 In 1980 Urasenke Chanoyu Center purchased the building with a partner.
 Prior to that it was the studio of Mark Rothko where he worked and died.
 The interior of the building was rehabilitated by traditional carpenters from Kyoto, Japan.
 The centerpiece of the construction includes four tea rooms of various sizes surrounding a garden.
 All the materials for the construction were imported from Japan.
 Prior to 1980 the Center was located at 860 UN Plaza.
 The mission of the Center is

-"Peacefulness from a bowl of tea."
+"Peacefulness through a bowl of tea."

 The Urasenke Tradition of Tea